amymagpar/amportfolio/github_collaboration_guide.md

     git remote -v

-3. Working Together on a Feature
+## 3. Working Together on a Feature

 Each person should work in a separate branch to avoid conflicts.

-A. Create a New Branch
+Create a New Branch

 Create and switch to a new branch: